 A surprise slice of the Italian coast lies right off the main drag.
 Naples natives run six-year-old standby Limoncello (200 S. Talbot Street), where Italian wines pour freely from a cheery bar alongside a daily lunch-and-dinner selection of homemade pastas and char-grilled flatbread.
 To stock up the room (or trunk) with bottles of hard-to-find varietals, along with all-imported Italian cheeses, ceramic plate ware, and jewelry, check out charming retail store Simpatico (104 Railroad Avenue) and ask its friendly female staff about their bi-annual trip to Umbria.
 For more European feels in the center of St. Michaels, consider recently reinvented French restaurant Bistro (403 S. Talbot Street).
 Originally established in 1995, the cozy stalwart is the spot for steak frites, tuna nicoise salads, and mussels.
 During happy hour (4:30 p.m to 6 p.m.), enjoy $6 martinis, $7 lemon vodka-infused cosmos, and pimento cheese-stuffed arancini.

-The team behind Nashville’s award-winning Henrietta Red brought the strip a chic, seafood-centric American restaurant last summer with the debut of Ruse at the foot of Wildset.
+The team behind Nashville’s award-winning Henrietta Red brought the strip a chic, seafood-centric American restaurant in summer 2021 with the debut of Ruse at the foot of Wildset.
 A bright and airy raw bar wrapped in hand-painted terracotta tile swaps customers’ pencil-checked shellfish sheets for shucked oysters sourced from nearby tributaries like Harris Creek and other East Coast waterways.
 Peak ingredients from local farmers and fishermen dictate dishes of the day, which means the super-seasonal menu changes as frequently as the tide.
-Tenured chef and Bel Air, Maryland native Michael Correll celebrates late summer with creative use of tomatoes, peppers, cherries, and eggplant, which all pairs nicely with its natural wine list and well-executed cocktails.
+Tenured chef and Bel Air, Maryland native Michael Correll celebrates summer dishes like crab and ramp rangoon, burrata and strawberries, and shrimp tagliatelle, which all pairs nicely with its natural wine list and well-executed cocktails.
 209 N. Talbot Street

 Justine’s Ice Cream Parlor, an old-timey Maryland draw for over 30 years, keeps scoops coming until 10 p.m. daily.
 Its cherry-red facade is hard to miss, inviting diners to indulge in a massive milkshake selection (77 in all), dozens of ice cream flavors, and sundaes.
 106 N. Talbot Street